Geology & Mineralization

 |2014(1)||Measured||Indicated||Measured plus Indicated||Inferred|

 |Cutoff (g/t)||Tonnes (‘000s)||(g/t)||Contained ('000 oz)||Tonnes (‘000s)||(g/t)||Contained ('000 oz)||Tonnes (‘000s)||(g/t)||Contained ('000 oz)||Tonnes (‘000s)||(g/t)||Contained ('000 oz)|

 Note: The tonnage and total ounces of gold were determined from the statistical block model.
 Average grades were calculated from the tonnage and total ounces and then rounded to the significant digits shown.
 Calculations based on this table may differ due to the effect of rounding.

 (1) The Mineral Resource Estimate was prepared by Gustavson Associates, LLC (“Gustavson”) of Lakewood, Colorado.
 The base case estimate uses a cutoff grade of 0.21 g/t.
-A NI 43-101 technical report summarizing the Estimate was filed on September 9, 2014.
+An amended NI 43-101 technical report summarizing the Estimate was filed on January 23, 2015.
 Gustavson completed the open pit mineral resources, with Zachary Black acting as the Qualified Person.